 Our unit was manufactured in June 2023; you can see the label here.

-The LG 32GR93U is an excellent gaming monitor that offers HDMI 2.1 bandwidth for console gaming, and its very fast response time makes motion look smooth, even better than the LG 27GR93U-B. Because of this, it offers almost anything a gamer would want in a 4k, 144Hz monitor, and it's a good alternative to the more expensive LG 32GQ950-B, which doesn't offer much improvement in terms of performance.
-It competes well against the competition, and it's a great choice if you can find it for less than similar monitors like the Dell G3223Q, but it doesn't have as many features as the Gigabyte M32U, which offers better value.
+The LG 32GR93U is a good all-around monitor that offers HDMI 2.1 bandwidth for console gaming, and its fast response time makes motion look sharp, even better than the LG 27GR93U-B. Because of this, it offers almost anything a gamer would want in a 4k, 144Hz monitor, and it's a good alternative to the more expensive LG 32GQ950-B, which doesn't offer much improvement in terms of performance.
+However, other higher refresh rate monitors are available for PC gaming, and this monitor doesn't have as many productivity features as the Gigabyte M32U.

 See our recommendations for the best 4k gaming monitors, the best 4k 144Hz monitors, and the best 32-inch monitors.